EDUCBA Logo

 • Reach a wider audience:- It helps to reach a wider audience, similar to how this article is accessible worldwide.

 • Useful for illiterates:- Verbal Communication transcends the boundaries of the ability to read and write.
-For people, especially those who are illiterate and can speak and understand but not read or write, speech is the best mode of Communication to convey the message.
+For people, especially those who are illiterate and can speak and understand but not read or write, free text to speech is the best mode of Communication to convey the message.

 Written Verbal Communication